junxit/us-congress-code/title-16/chapter-3/sec-558a.md

 section: 558a
 ---

 # § 558a.
-Volunteers in the National Forests Program

-The Secretary of Agriculture (hereinafter referred to as the “Secretary”) is authorized to recruit, train, and accept without regard to the civil service 11 So in original.
-The word “and” probably should appear after “civil service”. classification laws, rules, or regulations the services of individuals without compensation as volunteers for or in aid of interpretive functions, visitor services, conservation measures and development, or other activities in and related to areas administered by the Secretary through the Forest Service.
-In carrying out this section, the Secretary shall consider referrals of prospective volunteers made by the Corporation for National and Community Service.
+Purpose

+The purpose of this Act is to leverage volunteer engagement to supplement projects that are carried out by the Secretaries to fulfill the missions of the Forest Service and the Bureau of Land Management and are accomplished with appropriated funds.

 ## Source credit

 (Pub.
+L. 92–300, § 2, as added Pub.
+L. 118–234, title III, § 341, Jan.
+4, 2025, 138 Stat.
+2913.)

+## Notes

+### Editorial Notes

+### References in Text

+This Act, referred to in text, is Pub.
+L. 92–300, May 18, 1972, 86 Stat.
+147, as amended generally by Pub.
+L. 118–234, title III, § 341, Jan.
+4, 2025, 138 Stat.
+2913, known as the Volunteers in the National Forests and Public Lands Act, which enacted this section and sections 558b to 558g of this title.
+For complete classification of this Act to the Code, see Short Title note set out below and Tables.

+### Codification

+The Volunteers in the National Forests and Public Lands Act, enacting this section and sections 558b to 558g of this title, was orignally enacted as Pub.
+L. 92–300, May 18, 1972, 86 Stat.
+147, known as the Volunteers in the National Forests Act of 1972, which enacted former sections 558a to 558d of this title.
+Pub.
+L. 92–300 was amended by Pub.
+L. 95–289, § 1, June 5, 1978, 92 Stat.
+289; Pub.
+L. 101–286, title II, § 204(a), May 9, 1990, 104 Stat.
+175; Pub.
+L. 103–82, title IV, § 405(d), Sept.
+21, 1993, 107 Stat.
+921; Pub.
+L. 114–245, § 4(d)(1), Nov.
+28, 2016, 130 Stat.
+992. Pub.
+L. 92–300 was subsequently amended generally by Pub.
+L. 118–234, title III, § 341, Jan.
+4, 2025, 138 Stat.
+2913, including an amendment to provide that the Act be cited as the Volunteers in the National Forests and Public Lands Act.
+Pub.
+L. 92–300 is shown herein, however, as having been added by Pub.
+L. 118–234 without reference to those intervening amendments because of the extensive revision of Pub.
+L. 92–300 by Pub.
+L. 118–234.

+### Prior Provisions

+A prior section 558a, Pub.
 L. 92–300, § 1, May 18, 1972, 86 Stat.
 147; Pub.
 L. 103–82, title IV, § 405(d), Sept.
 21, 1993, 107 Stat.
-921.)

-## Notes

-1 So in original.
-The word “and” probably should appear after “civil service”.

-### Editorial Notes

-### Amendments

-1993—Pub.
-L. 103–82 substituted “the Corporation for National and Community Service” for “ACTION”.
+921, authorized the Secretary of Agriculture to recruit, train, and accept volunteers in the National Forests Program, prior to the general amendment of the Volunteers in the National Forests Act of 1972 by Pub.
+L. 118–234.
+A prior section 2 of Pub.
+L. 92–300, May 18, 1972, 86 Stat.
+147, was classified to section 558b of this title, prior to the general amendment of the Volunteers in the National Forests Act of 1972 by Pub.
+L. 118–234.

 ### Statutory Notes and Related Subsidiaries

-### Effective Date of 1993 Amendment

-Amendment by Pub.
-L. 103–82 effective Apr.
-4, 1994, see section 406(b) of Pub.
-L. 103–82, set out as a note under section 8332 of Title 5, Government Organization and Employees.

 ### Short Title

 Pub.
+L. 92–300, § 1, as added by Pub.
+L. 118–234, title III, § 341, Jan.
+4, 2025, 138 Stat.
+2913, provided that: “This Act [enacting this section and sections 558b to 558g of this title] may be cited as the ‘Volunteers in the National Forests and Public Lands Act’.”
+[For prior section 1 of Pub.
+L. 92–300, see Prior Provisions note above.]
+Pub.
 L. 92–300, § 5, May 18, 1972, 86 Stat.
-147, provided that: “This Act [enacting this section and sections 558b to 558d of this title] may be cited as the ‘Volunteers in the National Forests Act of 1972’.”
+147, provided that Pub.
+L. 92–300, which enacted former sections 558a to 558d of this title, could be cited as the “Volunteers in the National Forests Act of 1972”, prior to the general amendment of Pub.
+L. 92–300 by Pub.
+L. 118–234.

+### Reference to Volunteers in the National Forests Act of 1972

+Pub.
+L. 118–234, title III, § 342, Jan.
+4, 2025, 138 Stat.
+2914, provided that: “Any reference to the Volunteers in the National Forests Act of 1972 in any law, regulation, map, document, record, or other paper of the United States shall be deemed to be a reference to the Volunteers in the National Forests and Public Land[s] Act [see Short Title note above].”